 "I saw the Army do it once when I was at the Pentagon," I said.
 "Doing this saves us money, tides the C-141 over until its retirement, and supports the war fighter.
 You will have Army and Navy support."

-"Let's get serious, Eddie," Colonel Mitchell said.
+"Let's get serious, James," Colonel Mitchell said.

 Nonconformists in a bureaucracy can be subjected to something akin to the mid evil practice of "Trial by Ordeal."
 Water trials, for example, involved immersing an accused person in water to prove their innocence by being accepted by the water by sinking rather than floating.
 There was also trial by fire.
 The message is clear, just being accused of not playing by the rules of the bureaucracy is enough to convict you.